hkustDB/Quorion/README.md

 python3 scripts/addJob.py
 ```

-Replace `/path/to/csv/` and `/path/to/parquet/` with your actual directories.
 This will process all tables and generate new Parquet files with updated IDs in the specified output path.

 ### Step3: Run Phase 2 script
 Execute the second bash script: